Humpback Whales

 Homalco (ayʔaǰuθɛm) Name: Qʷ̓ənɛs, pronounced [kwan-ness]

-Majestic humpback whales are found in many of the world’s oceans and, due to the staggered nature of their migration, they may be found year-round in the waters around Vancouver and Vancouver Island.
+Majestic humpback whales are found in many of the world’s oceans, and due to the staggered nature of their migration, they may be found year-round in the waters around Vancouver and Vancouver Island.

 Humpback Whale Jumping